 How much? €15 (plus train tickets, which cost about €10 for a return ticket from Barcelona)

-The following three wineries are located in Sant Sadurní d’Anoia, also known as the capital of cava, which, like the previous winery, is in the Penedès region of Spain.
+The following three wineries are located in Sant Sadurní d’Anoia, the capital of cava, which, like the previous winery, is in the Penedès region of Spain.

-Producing 95% of all Spanish Cava, the Penedès really is the home of cava and this is reflected in Pere Ventura, a relatively young winery founded in 1992 which produces nothing but cava – my dream come true!
+Producing 95% of all Spanish Cava, the Penedès really is the home of sparkling wine.
+This is reflected in Pere Ventura, a relatively young winery founded in 1992 which produces nothing but cava – my dream come true!
 A tour at Pere Ventura will teach you all about cava production, show you the inner workings of a cava cellar and tantalise your taste buds with a guided cava tasting at the end.
-I went here with my fiancé and we were again delighted to be the only guests on the tour that day and we were thoroughly impressed by the incredibly generous amount of scrumptious cava we glugged and appetising pica-pica* provided.
-Make sure to try their award-winning Vintage Rosé Gran Reserva – it’s a treat!
+I went here with my fiancé and we were again delighted to be the only guests on the tour that day.
+We were thoroughly impressed by the incredibly generous amount of scrumptious cava we glugged and appetising pica-pica* provided.
+Make sure to try their award-winning Vintage Rosé Gran Reserva – it’s something special!

 *pica-pica is basically snack food that you can eat seated or standing and which normally consists of olives, crisps, nuts, jamón or any other food which can be eaten without cutlery.

-Top Tip: If you need some guidance about where to go, what to do, etcetera, the staff at the Sant Sadurní d’Anoia Tourism office are extremely friendly and helpful and can provide you with information about all the wineries and experiences on offer in the town.
-Activities include visiting the local chocolate factory (totally worth it) or riding electric bikes through the vineyards and the staff at the tourism office can even call the wineries for you to book visits.
+Top Tip: If you need some guidance about where to go, what to do, etcetera, the staff at the Sant Sadurní d’Anoia Tourism office are extremely friendly and helpful.
+They can provide you with information about all the wineries and experiences on offer in the town.
+Activities include visiting the local chocolate factory (totally worth it) or riding electric bikes through the vineyards.Staff at the tourism office can even call the wineries for you to book visits.
 Moreover, attached to the info office is the Cava Interpretation centre if you want to find out more about the bubby tipple (and have a taste of course). http://www.santsadurni.cat/document.php?id=10393&idioma=en

 Where?
 Ctra. de Vilafranca c-243a, km 0,4 — 08770 Sant Sadurní d’Anoia (Barcelona – Spain)